It’s no secret that Leavenworth is a social place and we like to gather.

-If you forget to bring your mask, you’ll find friendly faces and free masks on weekends at our table in the park, or all week at the Visitor Center.
+If you forget to bring your mask, you’ll find friendly faces and free masks all week at the Visitor Center.
 With the recent statewide mandate by the Governor’s office, masks are now required inside public places and are also required in outside public places if you cannot socially distance.
-We a want you to feel safe and happy so you can enjoy your time with us.
+We want you to feel safe and happy so you can enjoy your time with us.

 Restaurants get to seat you now at limited occupancy with social distancing and they are happy to have you dine-in.
 Tip a little extra if you can, this has been hard for them.
 If take-out is more your speed they are happy to oblige.